JoelVO/Correlation-between-global-events-and-films-production/code.md

 plt.show() #showing the constructed image

 ````
- This code gave as output the next image, where the names on the axis are the movie genres and the possible classifications of the CAMEO guidelines repressented by numbers from 0 to 19.
+ This code gave as output the next image, where the names on the axis are the movie genres and the possible classifications of the CAMEO guidelines represented by numbers from 0 to 19.

  ![](/images/correlation_matrix.png)

 The mathematical expression used for this calculation is the one from statistics and I think it is worthy to speak about its interpretation.
-When calculating the correlation between two series of data, one try to adjust a lineal function between both series taking one of then as a independent variable and the other one as the dependent variable.
-The sign of the result tells us if the relation is positive (an increment on the independent variable generates an increment on the dependent variable) or if it is negative (an increment on the independent variable produces a decrement on the dependent variable); on the other side, the absolute value of the result tells us how big was the effect found between the variables: if the absolute value is between 0 and 0.3, the effect is little; for absolute values between 0.3 and 0.5, there is evidence of a medium effect; and when the absolute value is bigger than 0.5, one may say the effect is big.
+When calculating the correlation between two series of data, one try to adjust a lineal function between both series taking one of then as an independent variable and the other one as the dependent variable.
+The sign of the result tells us if the relation is positive (an increment on the independent variable generates an increment on the dependent variable) or if it is negative (an increment on the independent variable produces a decrement on the dependent variable).
+On the other hand, the absolute value of the result tells us how big was the effect found between the variables: if the absolute value is between 0 and 0.3, the effect was little; for absolute values between 0.3 and 0.5, there was evidence of a medium effect; and when the absolute value is bigger than 0.5, one may say the effect was big.

 With this in mind, I may say I found several correlations between the type of news and the relevance on a movie genre, so I may affirm that the results of the model I am about to present are not just a numerical coincidences or an ad hoc function made using approximations in some space where the discrete topology was induced.

 To build the DNN, I used the following code.
+As I will explain on it, I was able to think this problem as one of classification, being this the reason I decided to use this kind of approach and arquitecture.

 ````python